This article covers a ‘combination circuit’ type and shows how it is used in various applications, including lighting and appliances.

 A combination circuit combines both series and parallel circuits, so we need to understand them first:

-- A series circuit is a circuit in which the current flow has only a single route.
+• A series circuit is one in which the current flow has only a single route.
 In these circuits, the current flow remains the same across each component or load in the circuit, but the voltage is divided between them.

-- A parallel circuit is a circuit that has two or more routes for current flow.
-In these circuits, all components or loads have the same voltage, but the current is divided between them.
+• A parallel circuit is a circuit that has two or more routes for current flow.
+All components or loads in these circuits have the same voltage, but the current is divided between them.

-When both of the above arrangements (series and parallel) are combined in the same circuit, the circuit forms a combination circuit.
+When the above arrangements (series and parallel) are combined in the same circuit, the circuit forms a combination circuit.

 A combination circuit may comprise, for example, various resistors, light bulbs, or other loads that are linked together in a combination of both series and parallel paths.